MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/how-to-manage-pim-policies.md

     Select **Consent on behalf of your organization** before accepting in the sign-in dialog box.

 ## Step 1: List policies

+A policy is a group of settings that manage a role.

 ### List all policies